Namib-Naukluft National Park: Wildlife

-A surprising collection of creatures survives in the hyper-arid region, including snakes, geckos, unusual insects, hyenas, gemsboks, leopards, African wildcats, cape foxes, baboons, caracals, bat-eared foxes and jackals.
+A surprising collection of creatures survives in the hyper-arid region, including snakes, geckos, unusual insects, hyenas, gemsbok, Springbok, leopards, African wildcats, cape foxes, baboons, caracals, bat-eared foxes and jackals.

 Geography

 The region is characterised by high, isolated inselbergs and kopjes (the Afrikaans term for rocky outcrops), made up of dramatic blood-red granites, rich in feldspars and sandstone.
 The easternmost part of the park covers the Naukluft Mountains.

 More moisture comes in as a fog off the Atlantic Ocean than falls as rain, with the average of 106 millimeters of rainfall per year concentrated in February and April.

 The winds that bring in the fog are also responsible for creating the park's towering sand dunes, whose burnt orange color is a sign of their age.
 The orange color develops over time as iron in the sand is oxidized, like rusty metal; the older the dune, the brighter the color.

 These dunes are the tallest in the world, in places rising more than 300 meters (almost 1000 feet) above the desert floor.
 The dunes taper off near the coast, and lagoons, wetlands, and mudflats located along the shore attract hundreds of thousands of birds.

 'Namib' means "open space", and the Namib Desert gave its name to form Namibia – "land of open spaces".